 Together Old and Young will build age-friendly communities.

-The TOY project was initiated and is promoted by International Child Development Initiatives - ICDI and currently funded by the Dutch foundation Dioraphte.
+The TOY project was initiated and is promoted by International Child Development Initiatives - ICDI.
+We would like to acknowledge the support of the Dutch foundation Dioraphte and the European Union (Erasmus+ and DG Justice).